We have five factories and 19 years of experience in plant extracts

 10.6.
 Use Citrus Extracts and Supplements

 If you struggle to consume enough citrus fruits, consider using extracts or supplements.
-Look for high-quality products that contain a variety of Citrus bioflavonoids.
+Look for high-quality products that contain a variety of citrus bioflavonoids.
 Always consult with a healthcare professional before starting any new supplement regimen.

 10.7.
 Balance Your Intake

-While Citrus bioflavonoids offer numerous health benefits, it's essential to maintain a balanced diet.
+While citrus bioflavonoids offer numerous health benefits, it's essential to maintain a balanced diet.
 Ensure you're also consuming a variety of other fruits, vegetables, whole grains, and proteins to support overall health.

 10.8.
 Monitor Your Intake